npalex/Lid-driven-cavity-FENE-P/README.md

 # **Lid-driven cavity flow of an incompressible FENE-P fluid**

-&emsp; This program solves the continuity, incompressible Cauchy momentum equations, and the log-conforation formualation of the FENE-P viscoelastic fluid model in 2D, given by
+&emsp; This program solves the continuity, incompressible Cauchy momentum equations, and the log-conforation formulation of the FENE-P viscoelastic fluid model in 2D, given by

 $$ \nabla \cdot  \underline{u} = 0, $$